dot-space/GCRF-22/faqs.md

 <b> I have followed the steps in the email to get the credits pass, still I have not received it, what should I do?</b>

 <p>
-   Please repeat the steps again but this time in an incognito window and do remember to keep in mind the instructions given in the Google Cloud Skills Boost related FAQs above and you will surely get your credits. <a src ="Here is a video">Here is a video</a> that will help you get the pass..
+   Please repeat the steps again but this time in an incognito window and do remember to keep in mind the instructions given in the Google Cloud Skills Boost related FAQs above and you will surely get your credits. <a href ="Here is a video">Here is a video</a> that will help you get the pass..
 </p>

 <br>